 We designed and ran an experiment to see if we could have helped our banking partners better navigate the 2008 recession and, in turn, helped people across the country get the money they needed during an incredibly harsh economic period.
 Specifically, we wanted to answer this question: If Zest AI took our AI underwriting solution from today and traveled back to a pre-Recessionary time to build a credit model, would our model have outperformed widely-used industry scores during the Great Recession?

 To answer this question, our model was trained with data from 2005 and 2006 and blind-tested on 2007, 2008, and 2009 data.
 The industry score (a.k.a. the “Benchmark”) also used the same data to compare model performance.

 Model Gini was the performance metric of choice.
-Gini is a commonly used statistic in credit underwriting that measures how well a model can separate — or “risk-rank” — good candidates for credit from bad ones.
-For context, relative Gini improvements of as little as 5% often create the significant kinds of benefits that our customers regularly see today, e.g. a 25% approval rate increase with risk held constant.
+Gini is a commonly used statistic in credit underwriting that measures how well a model can separate — or “risk-rank” — low-risk candidates for credit from high-risk ones.
+For context, relative Gini improvements of as little as 5 percent often create the significant kinds of benefits that our customers regularly see today, e.g. a 25 percent approval rate increase with risk held constant.